 The $7M Barbara Bush Foundation Adult Literacy XPRIZE presented by Dollar General Literacy Foundation is a competition challenging teams of developers (software, game and app), educators, engineers, and innovators to create mobile literacy learning applications for adult learners.
 The Finalist teams’ solutions must demonstrate that they can substantially improve the literacy proficiency of adults reading at or below a third-grade level within a 12-month period.

-Following solution submissions in March 2017, a panel of independent judges will select 15 Semifinalists.
-Each Semifinalist team’s mobile software solution will then be tested with approximately 800 field participants for one year (Field Test).
+A panel of independent judges has selected 8 Semifinalists.
+Each Semifinalist team’s mobile software solution will be tested this fall with approximately 800 field participants for one year (Field Test).

 Field participants will be recruited across two demographics: